 - Internship hours.
 You are expected to work a specific number of hours at the agency: 3 credits = 10 hours per week (120 hours); 6 credits = 20 hours per week (240 hours); 9 credits = 30 hours per week (360 hours); and 12 credits = 40 hours per week (480 hours).
 Graduate students are only eligible for 3 or 6 credits.

 - E-portfolio.
-You must create an electronic portfolio which includes your resume, work philosophy, SWOT analysis, and work artifacts.
+You must create an electronic portfolio which includes your resume, supervisor evaluation, and reflection paper.

-- Term paper.
-You must submit a paper that includes (a) an overview of the internship experience, (b) a comparison of classroom knowledge with the internship experience, and (c) an explanation of how this experience has helped you to clarify your career goals.
+- Reflection paper.
+You must submit a reflection paper that includes (a) an overview of the internship experience, (b) your ability to accomplish your learning objectives, (c) any challenges that you experienced, and (4) an explanation of how this experience has helped you to clarify your career goals.

 - Exit survey.
 You must complete an Exit Survey at the completion of your internship and prior to the end of the semester.